 This alternate flow of breath through the two nostrils in turn has a profound influence on the energy cycle of man.
 It controls our thinking and physical activity, our introversion and extroversion.
 This cycle has a great bearing on our mental and physical health.
 Now if one or both of the nostrils are permanently blocked, then this natural alternation of breath flow cannot occur.
 Our health can suffer.
 This is another reason why jala neti is so important; it cleans both nostrils and allows the breath to alternate freely between the two.

 The first time I was introduced to neti was back in 2007 in Sedona, AZ.
 My boyfriend at the time had tried repeatedly to get me to add this practice to my daily routine, however just the idea of putting water in my nose made me cringe.
-So I ignored him… until one day I was sick and I was standing in the bathroom, miserable, blowing my nose.
+So I ignored him… until one day I was sick and I was standing in the bathroom, miserable, trying to blow my nose.
 It was then that he came to me, placed the ingredients that I needed for jala neti next to me, smiled a devilish smile and then wandered off.

 SO THERE I STOOD...
 Leaning over the bathroom sink, head cocked at a 90* angle, wishing I had a level with which to verify that my forehead was in fact higher than my chin.
 Then I had this moment.
 There was this moment when I thought to myself: